Flood of 1916

-The flood of 1916 or Zuiderzeevloed of 1916 is a flood that took place in the night between 13 and 14 January 1916 in the Netherlands along the dikes of the Zuiderzee as a result of a storm surge.
+The flood of 1916 or Zuiderzeevloed of 1916 is a flood that took place from the night of 13 January to the morning of 14 January 1916 in the Netherlands along the dikes of the Zuiderzee as a result of a storm surge.

 Course

-The flood coincided with a high water inflow of rivers causing many ruptures and structural damage in levees at dozens of places along the coastline.
+The flood coincided with a high water inflow of rivers, causing many ruptures and structural damage in levees at dozens of places along the coastline.
 Some wooden houses on the island of Marken completely tumbled over.
-In the province North Holland 19 people were killed, while at sea several ships were wrecked causing another 32 casualties.
-Queen Wilhelmina visited the areas that were hit.
+In the province North Holland, 19 people were killed, while at sea, several ships were wrecked causing another 32 casualties.
+Queen Wilhelmina visited the areas that were affected.

 Consequences

 This disaster, in combination with the famine caused by the First World War, led to a law called the Zuiderzeewet.
 The reinforcement of the levees, undertaken after the disaster, was finished in 1926.
-In 1932, the Zuiderzee was 'tamed' by constructing a 32-kilometre long levee, a barrage called the Afsluitdijk.
+In 1932, the Zuiderzee was 'tamed' by constructing a 32-kilometre-long levee, a barrage called the Afsluitdijk.
 For the fishermen, this also led to the end of their fishing activities.